frontenddogma/css-optimization-basics/manuscript/operation.md

 ## Maintainability

 Optimizing for maintainability means doing everything to make maintenance as easy as possible.
 It starts with avoiding work that’s unnecessary, and surprisingly, this begins with the mundanest of things—proper style sheet naming.
-We won’t dive deeper into such simple things here, but let’s all keep a close eye on the senseless activity of changing style sheet names.
+We won’t dive deeper into this here, but it’s important to keep an eye on the senseless activity of changing style sheet names.
 When we’re doing that, we’re not taking care of a maintenance task—we instead mess up one of the simplest things in web development.
 (Defensive caching assumed, let’s just use functional or generic names.
-Personally, I’ve never in my 20-year career changed a style sheet’s name once it was just called “default.css”—not even on heavily frequented Google sites.)
+Personally, I’ve never in my 20-year career changed a style sheet’s name once it was just called “default.css”—including heavily frequented Google sites.)

 ### Irrelevant: `!important`

-Similar to performance, there’s some trash to bring out.
+Similar to performance, there are myths to debunk.
 Contrary to some views, there’s nothing harmful, dangerous, or unmaintainable about using `!important`. `!important`, a part of [the cascade](https://www.w3.org/TR/CSS22/cascade.html#cascade), is a tool.

 As with every tool, one can use it wrong.
 Using a knife to eat soup is frustrating.
 Using a hammer to solder circuit boards is difficult.
 Using `!important` to fix every layout problem is like using pesticides against bugs: It’s tough on the environment.